-Since 1994, Mexico’s central bank is autonomous in defining and implementing the county’s monetary policy.
-Monetary policy decisions taken by Banco de México (Banxico) are aimed on guaranteeing the purchase power of the Mexican peso, based on inflation control and exchange rate monitoring.
+Since 1994, Mexico’s central bank, Banco de México (Banxico) has been autonomous in defining and implementing the county’s monetary policy.
+Monetary policy decisions taken by Banco de México are aimed on guaranteeing the purchase power of the Mexican peso, based on inflation control and exchange rate monitoring.

-The monetary policy implemented by Banxico has created favorable conditions for sustained economic growth, reaching stable and significantly low inflation levels.
-According to INEGI, at the end of february 2019 the inflation rate was 3.94%.
-According to the Central Bank estimates, it is forseen that during 2019 and 2020 inflation will maintain its downward trend, to annual levels of 3.4% and 2.7%, respectively.
+The monetary policy implemented by Banco de México has created favorable conditions for sustained economic growth, reaching stable and significantly low inflation levels.
+According to INEGI, as of October 2023 the inflation rate is 4.26%.

-Likewise, as of February 2019, Mexico has accumulated international reserves of over USD 175 billion, sufficient enough to overcome any volatility in the international markets.
+Likewise, as of October 2023, Mexico has accumulated international reserves of over USD 203 billion, which allows it to face the volatility of the international environment.

 Banco de México.